KarthikRajR2210/MAT_496_Capstone_Project/README.md

 [DONE] Step-1: Create a template for a doctor (with qualifications, specialization, experience etc)
 [DONE] Step-2: Make a simple graph which incorporates human feedback to choose doctors according to the user's preference.
 [DONE] Step-2.5: Testing out human feedback to modify the list of doctors obtained.
-[TODO] Step-3: Get the doctors to analyze the patient's symptom (Big step, divide into substeps)
+[DONE] Step-3: Get the doctors to analyze the patient's symptom (Big step, divide into substeps)
 [DONE] Step-3.1: Decide on method of generating information (decided on debate between experts)
-[TODO] Step-3.2: Add web search capabilities (Tavily) and integrate parallelization (Maybe include retrieval of information from existing documents from folder i.e. RAG)
+[DONE] Step-3.2: Add web search capabilities (Tavily) and integrate parallelization (Maybe include retrieval of information from existing documents from folder i.e. RAG)
-[TODO] Step-3.3: Note down all the information obtained and make it into a summarization.
-[TODO] Step-4: Combine information from all doctors and give the patient a comprehensive and simple to understand diagnosis from various perspectives.(Possibly offer the patient mulitple "treatment plans" with its positives and negatives and they can choose accordingly)
+[DONE] Step-4: Combine information from all doctors and give the patient a comprehensive and simple to understand diagnosis from various perspectives.(Possibly offer the patient mulitple "treatment plans" with its positives and negatives and they can choose accordingly)
 [TODO] Step-5: Integrate all the above steps into a working graph, which can take symptom from user, human interrupts for deciding doctors, and returning the final diagnosis.
 [TODO] Step-6: Make a .py file to get the same in langgraph and observe if similar results can be obtained.